COVID-19 - information and guidance for social, community, and residential care settings

 IMT may be convened and led by the HPT.

-If not, support will be provided directly by the HPT.
+If not, support will be provided directly by the HPT, when indicated.

 Higher-risk settings: testing

-Asymptomatic service users who were in close contact with a case and are well should not be tested.
+Asymptomatic service users who are were in close contact with a case and are well do not require to be tested.
 They should be monitored for the development of symptoms.
 Testing in this circumstance can lead to unnecessary restrictions and is at the discretion of the local HPT.